Calls for proposals

 🟢 AAP Highlights 2026 – Developing Multiparametric Approaches

-The PTL aims to promote methodological developments in three sub-themes that are important for the spatio-temporal analysis of living organisms.
+The PTL aims to promote methodological developments in three key subthemes for the spatiotemporal analysis of living organisms.

 This call for proposals aims to support two types of projects: